 Search engine optimization is just a fraction of what needs to be done in order to have a competitive website.
 Getting organic traffic is incredibly important, but so is capturing leads and delivering helpful content.

-A website can be your company’s best sales tool.
+Remember - a website can be your company’s best sales tool.
 Treat it as such and you’ll be thrilled with the results.